Madame de Brinvilliers: Torture and execution

 As France was a Catholic state at the time of her execution, a confessor was given to the Marquise in her final hours.
 The man chosen was the abbé Edem Pirot, a theologian from the Sorbonne.
 Despite never having ministered to a criminal in their final hours, he was nonetheless chosen for the role.
 He compiled a grand account of her final hours of which the original copy was housed in the Jesuit Library in Paris.
 Within this recounting, Pirot speaks of her final hours and of her life leading up to her crimes.

-Before her death, as part of her sentence, the Marquise was subjected to a form of torture known as the water cure where the subject was made to drink (often through a funnel) copious amounts of water in a short period of time.
-In his account, Pirot noted that when faced with the prospect of torture, the Marquise said she would confess to all, however, she noted that she knew that this would not alleviate her sentence of torture.
-She added no new information that she had not already confessed under torture except for adding that she once sold poison to a man who intended to kill his wife.
-After four hours of torture she entered a final confession session with Pirot in the prison chapel.
-She was not allowed to take communion before her death due to laws at the time forbidding condemned prisoners to take it.
+Before her death, as part of her sentence, the Marquise was subjected to a form of torture known as the water cure in which the subject was made to drink (often through a funnel) copious amounts of water in a short period of time.
+In his account, Pirot noted that when faced with the prospect of torture, the Marquise said she would confess to everything; however, she noted that she knew that this would not alleviate her sentence of torture.
+Under torture, she added no information that she had not already confessed, except for saying that she had once sold poison to a man who intended to kill his wife.
+After four hours of torture she made her final confession to Pirot in the prison chapel.
+She was not allowed to take Communion before her death due to laws at the time forbidding condemned prisoners from receiving the Sacrament.
 As she left the chapel, a crowd of aristocrats gathered to see the spectacle of her death march as she and the abbé travelled to the Place de Grève for her execution.
-The Marquise was covered in a white slip as was a customary outfit for the condemned at their execution.
+The Marquise was covered in a white slip, a customary outfit for the condemned at execution.
 On the way to her execution, they stopped at Notre Dame so that the Marquise could perform the amende honorable inside the packed Cathedral.
 When they finally reached the Place de Grève the Marquise was unloaded from the cart and brought up to a platform.
 The executioner shaved her hair before drawing a sword and chopping off her head.
 The surrounding area was packed with spectators who hoped to grasp a glimpse of her execution.
 Madame de Sévigné was among them, and in fact, her most well-known letter mentions the Marquise's execution.
-After the beheading, the Marquise's body was burned of which Madame de Sévigné quotes that Brinvilliers (or, rather, her ashes) were "up in the air".
+After the beheading, the Marquise's body was burned, of which Madame de Sévigné says that Brinvilliers was (or, rather, her ashes were) "up in the air."